ChainCashLabs/chaincash/README.md

 ## ChainCash Server

-ChainCash server is planned software acting as a self-sovereign bank with client-side notes validation.
-Currently only [design document](docs/server.md) is available.
+ChainCash server is software acting as a self-sovereign bank with client-side notes validation.
+It can be found at [https://github.com/ChainCashLabs/chaincash-rs](https://github.com/ChainCashLabs/chaincash-rs).
+Initial version of [design document](docs/server.md) is also available.

 ## Contents Of This Repository